MND2005/zenaegisedu/README.md

 To resolve these conflicts:
 - Downgraded React and React DOM to version 18.2.0
 - Downgraded `date-fns` to version 2.30.0
-- Always use `--legacy-peer-deps` flag when installing dependencies
+- Always use `--legacy-peer-deps` flag when installing dependencies with npm

 ## Deployment to Vercel